mqtt-tools/mqttwarn/README.md

 pointing to an array of "addresses".
 Address formats depend on the particular service.

 A service section may have an option called `module`, which refers to the name of the actual service module to use.
-As such, a service called `filetruncate` may have `module = file`, in which case the service works like a regular `file` service, with its own distinct set of service options.
+A service called `filetruncate` - and referenced as such in the `launch` option - may have `module = file`, in which case the service works like a regular `file` service, with its own distinct set of service options.
 It is thus possible to have several different service configurations for the same underlying service,